-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England and NHS Improvement.
+This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.

 The use of linen, such as blankets, pillowcases, fabric hand towels, in General Practice is not recommended as it is not practical to launder items between each patient.
 Best practice is to use disposable paper products, e.g. paper towels, couch roll.